NVIDIA/nccl-tests/doc/PERFORMANCE.md

 ### AllGather

-The AllGather operation requires only to perform the assignation part of the allReduce operation :
+The AllGather operation requires only to perform the assignment part of the allReduce operation :

  `o_0 = o_1 = o_2 = ... = o_{n-1} = i_K`